 Instructions

 - Thaw + Room Temp: Ensure turkey is fully thawed.
-Remove turkey from packaging and remove any giblets that have been stuffed inside.
-Place turkey on a plate or in a roasting pan (breast side up) and let sit out at room temperature for approximately 60 minutes (why: this will help the oven get a jump start on raising that internal temp + allowing the skin to dry out a bit results in a crispier, more delicious skin).
+Remove turkey from packaging.
+Take the turkey neck and any giblets out of the turkey cavity.
+Place turkey on a plate or in a roasting pan (breast side up) and let sit out at room temperature for approximately 60 minutes (why: this will help the oven get a jump start on raising that internal temp + allowing the skin to dry out, results in a crispier, more delicious skin).

-- Prepare the Turkey: Combine the Herbed Butter ingredients and set aside.
-Pat turkey dry (outside and inside the cavity) with a clean paper towel.
+- Prepare the Turkey: Combine the Herbed Butter ingredients in a small bowl and set aside.
+Pat turkey dry (outside and inside the cavity) with paper towels.
 Season the inside of the cavity with kosher salt + ground black pepper.
-If stuffing, add your onion, orange and herbs to the cavity.
+If stuffing, add the onion, orange and herbs to the cavity.
 Using your fingers gently separate the skin from the turkey breasts as much as you can.
 Push 3-4 tabs of butter underneath the skin.
-Take the Herbed Butter mixture and spread all over the outside of the turkey.
-(I like to sprinkle a little extra salt and pepper all over the turkey on top of the butter)
+Take the Herbed Butter mixture and spread all over the outside of the turkey skin. (sprinkle a little extra salt and pepper all over the turkey, on top of the butter)

-- Place Turkey in Oven: place turkey inside the oven and turn the temperature down to 325 degrees F. Do not cover the turkey initially with foil – allow it to cook and once it starts to turn brown you can tent with foil, as-needed.
+- Place Turkey in Oven: place seasoned turkey inside the preheated oven and turn the temperature down to 325 degrees F. Do not cover the turkey initially with aluminum foil – allow it to cook and once it starts to turn brown, tent a large piece of foil over the top, as-needed.

-- Baste: Melt the Basting Butter and use that to baste the turkey with a brush every 30-40 minutes.
-Once the Basting Butter is all used up simply use the basting liquid in the bottom of the roasting pan.
+- Baste: Melt the Basting Butter in a separate bowl and use that to baste the turkey with a brush every 30-40 minutes.
+Once the Basting Butter is all used up, simply use the basting liquid in the bottom of the roasting pan.

-- Internal Temp: A turkey is fully cooked when it reaches an internal temp of 165 degrees F. in the thickest part (usually the thigh + breast).
-About halfway through the estimated cook time start checking the internal temperature so you can project how much longer will be needed.
+- Internal Temp: A turkey is fully cooked when it reaches an internal temp of 165 degrees F. at the thickest part of the meat (usually the thigh + breast).
+About halfway through the estimated cook time, start checking the internal temperature so you can project how much longer will be needed.
 Again, if you notice certain parts of the turkey skin browning too quickly feel free to place a piece of foil over a specific area or tent the whole turkey if the whole thing is browning.

-- Carve + Serve: Follow this tutorial to learn how to carve your turkey then serve with homemade turkey gravy and all of your other favorite thanksgiving side dishes!
+- Carve + Serve: Follow this tutorial to learn how to carve a turkey, then serve with homemade turkey gravy and all of your other favorite thanksgiving side dishes!

 Notes

-- Tin Foil: you can start with the foil tented over the turkey and then remove it half way through cooking if you prefer, but I tend to favor starting without it and adding it as-needed as the turkey browns.
+- Tin Foil: you can start with the foil tented over the turkey and then remove it halfway through the cooking process, if you prefer, but we tend to favor starting without it and adding it as-needed as the turkey browns.

 - Storage: store leftover turkey in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.